Best Event Networking Apps 2026: Whova, Brella & More

 Whova

-Whova is a strong choice for academic conferences and professional summits.
+Whova is a solid choice for academic conferences and professional summits.
 Its agenda builder, community boards, and gamification features are well-regarded.
 Requires organiser deployment and works best for structured multi-track events.
 Not suited to social events.

 Brella